 Fixed Overhead Calendar Variance (FOCalV) is one of the efficiency variances.
 This variance arises because of the difference in the number of budgeted working days and the actual working days in a budget period.
 Or, we can say it arises because the actual time consumed is different from the expected or estimated time.
 The time consumed could be in terms of days or hours.

 Such a variance could occur because of any extra holidays, such as celebrating the anniversary of a company, or an off because of a lockdown, curfew, death of a national leader, or any other reason.
-A point to note is that this variance occurs only in rare circumstances because the management considers the usual holidays when deciding the standard days.
+Note that this variance occurs only in rare circumstances because the management considers the usual holidays when deciding the standard days.

 FOCalV is usually unfavorable, but if there are more number of working days, this variance could be favorable.
 And, if there is no change in the number of working days, then there is no need for this variance.